fadhilzamanNow/test-ads/README.md

 - Shadcn
 - TailwindCSS

+## features
+- Slice Login, Register, DashboardUser (all based on figma)
+- consume API (all based on figma)
+- implement client sort on the table (by clicking the table header)
+- pagination
+- responsive sidebar

+## change
+- Add phoneNumber input on /register (since the register api need to send phoneNumber

 ## To run this project, you may
 ### run directly to the deployed project on vercel